REST API Access Guide

 | GET | `/api/shifts` | Optional filters: `locationId`, `personId`, `from`, `to`. |

-| POST | `/api/shifts` | Create an shift using camelCase payloads. |
+| POST | `/api/shifts` | Create one shift, or multiple with an `items` array. |

 | PUT | `/api/shifts/{id}` | Update date range, hours, note, or links. |